 2017 - Pontifical Catholic University of Chile

-Crowdsourcing has become widely used in supervised scenarios where training sets are scarce and hard to obtain.
-Most crowdsourcing models in literature assume labelers can provide answers for full questions.
-In classification contexts, full questions mean that a labeler is asked to discern among all the possible classes.
-Unfortunately, that discernment is not always easy in realistic scenarios.
-Labelers may not be experts in differentiating all the classes.
+Crowdsourcing has become widely used in supervised scenarios where training sets are scarce and difficult to obtain.
+Most crowdsourcing models in the literature assume labelers can provide answers to full questions.
+In classification contexts, full questions require a labeler to discern among all possible classes.
+Unfortunately, discernment is not always easy in realistic scenarios.
+Labelers may not be experts in differentiating all classes.
 In this work, we provide a full probabilistic model for a shorter type of queries.
-Our shorter queries just required a "yes'' or "no'' response.
-Our model estimates a joint posterior distribution of matrices related to the labelers confusions and the posterior probability of the class of every object.
-We develop an approximate inference approach using Monte Carlo Sampling and Black Box Variational Inference, where we provide the derivation of the necessary gradients.
-We build two realistic crowdsourcing scenarios to test our model.
+Our shorter queries only require "yes" or "no" responses.
+Our model estimates a joint posterior distribution of matrices related to labelers' confusions and the posterior probability of the class of every object.
+We developed an approximate inference approach, using Monte Carlo Sampling and Black Box Variational Inference, which provides the derivation of the necessary gradients.
+We built two realistic crowdsourcing scenarios to test our model.
 The first scenario queries for irregular astronomical time-series.
-The second scenario relies on animal's image classification.
-Results show that we can achieve comparable results with full query crowdsourcing.
-Furthermore, we prove that empirical bias plays an important role to model the labelers failures.
+The second scenario relies on the image classification of animals.
+We achieved results that are comparable with those of full query crowdsourcing.
+Furthermore, we show that modeling labelers' failures plays an important role in estimating true classes.
 Finally, we provide the community with two real datasets obtained from our crowdsourcing experiments.
-All our code will be publicly available.
+All our code is publicly available.